Funeral Planning

 Practical Considerations

-• Larger gatherings usually involve more coordination, travel planning, and venue management
+• Larger gatherings require more coordination, venue, transport, catering, and guest communication

-• Families should confirm exactly what is included in package pricing before booking
+• Confirm exactly what is included in any package before booking

 3. Memorial & Celebration of Life Service